dina-web-nrm/redmine-docker/README.md

 3. ``` make ```
 4. check by logging in to the site -> go to 'administration' -> 'settings' -> 'Email notifications' -> check the settings ( Emission email address should point to a valid email)

-## NB-3: How to install the Agile-plugin, you must run the  'post-script'-recipe
+## The Agile-plugin, you must run the  'post-script'-recipe
 This 'recipe' logs into the redmine-container and runs a bash-script -be sure that you have the correct container name for 'redmine' before running it
 ```
 make post-install